 Oscilloscopes sent for Repair or Calibration

 Your oscilloscope is non-invasively scanned for viruses upon receipt at a Teledyne LeCroy service center.
 If a virus is found, you are contacted and asked how you would like us to proceed.
 While at Teledyne LeCroy, your machine is carefully protected.
-Prior to return shipment your oscilloscope is again non-invasively scanned and certified.
+Prior to return shipment your oscilloscope is again non-invasively scanned.

 It is very important to note that the released Service Pack 2 and Service Pack 3 for Windows XP Home and Professional are not compatible with XP Embedded.
-Installing this service pack is likely to render your oscilloscope unusable, requiring OS re-installation.
+Installing this service pack is likely to render your oscilloscope unusable, requiring Operating System re-installation.

 Support for critical updates and service packs are not provided for XP Embedded.
-XP pro may be installed if software patches and security updates are required.
+Windows XP pro may be installed if security updates are required.
 Contact your local Teledyne LeCroy service office for upgrade information.

-Before upgrading, note that Service Pack 4 must be installed prior to upgrading or installing scope software version 220.127.116.11 or greater.
-However, the scope does not operate properly if Service Pack 4 is installed on older scope software versions.
+Before upgrading, note that Service Pack 4 must be installed prior to upgrading or installing scope software version 184.108.40.206 or greater.
+However, the oscilloscope does not operate properly if Service Pack 4 is installed on older scope software versions.